oshikiri/hledger/hledger-lib/hledger_timedot.m4.md

 There is some flexibility allowing notes and todo lists to be kept right in the time log, if needed:

-- Blank lines and lines beginning with `#` or `;` are ignored.

 - Lines not ending with a double-space and quantity are parsed as items taking no time, which will not appear in balance reports by default.
 (Add -E to see them.)

-- Org headline prefixes (stars followed by at least one space, at the start of a line) are ignored, so a timedot file can also be an org outline.
-Emacs org mode users can use these to add structure and control which parts of the file are visible.
+- Blank lines and lines beginning with `#` or `;` are ignored (except inside day entries, where they aren't allowed, currently).

+- Org mode headlines (lines beginning with one or more `*` followed by a space) are handled specially.
+Their prefix (the stars and space) is ignored, so they can be used to make day entries or timelog items.
+Also, any org headlines before the first day entry are ignored entirely.
+This means org users (eg via org-mode or orgstruct-mode in Emacs) can add a little bit (or a lot) of org magic to their timelog, for organisation, faster navigation, controlling visibility, etc.

 Examples: